Loading...

 Located in South Africa, the mine boasts significant deposits of monazite, a mineral rich in REE’s essential for various industries such as electronics, renewable energy, and defense.
 Our business strategy emphasizes sustainable mining practices, technological innovation, and strategic partnerships to ensure long-term success.

-• The orebody is globally considered to be the highest-grade rare earths resource in the world @ 14.5% contained TREO+Y2O3 on average (>90g/t gold equivalent).
+• The orebody is globally considered to be the highest-grade rare earths resource in the world @ 14.5% RoM average grade contained TREO+Y2O3 (>90g/t gold equivalent).

 • Reclamation, rehabilitation and construction phases have commenced with well-developed underground and surface infrastructure (~ZAR1B sunk costs).